WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-03-08-automatically-deploy-database-changes.md

 author: Wolfgang Ofner
 categories: [DevOps]
 tags: [DevOps, SSDT, SQL]
+description: Use SSDT (SQS Server Data Tools) to generate Dacpac packages and deploy them automatically to an SQL Server.
 ---

 [In my last post](/automate-database-deployments), I talked about deploying database changes automatically.
 Today, I will show how to use SSDT (SQS Server Data Tools) to generate a Dacpac package and how to deploy it to your SQL server.